underscoreglook/SD-Remix/readme.md

 ## Prerequisites
 Currently, only Windows is supported for building.
 Requires:
-* Requires Python 3 to be installed, and that "python.exe" is in your PATH.
+* Requires: Python 3 to be installed, and that "python.exe" is in your PATH.
-* Requires GameCube Rebuilder.
+* Requires: GameCube Rebuilder.
 The current version we use is 1.1.
+* Requires: An ISO of SSBM NTSC (any version, tested with v1.02).
 * Optional: Dolphin (if you want to use the "Run With Dolphin" script)
-* Finally: Requires an ISO of SSBM NTSC.
+* Optional: xdelta 3.0.11 executable (command line version)
+* Optional: ISOs of all three versions of SSBM NTSC, to create xdelta patches from.

 ## Configure Build
 The first time you build, you first need to run configure.bat.
 This will ask you to specify the location of various prerequisites.
 Based on this should create a config file that holds the paths to all of these items so you don't need to specify them on each build.
+If a prerequisite is optional, you may simply cancel the open file dialog and it will be skipped.

-You may run this again if you change the locations of prerequisites or if something went wrong.
+You may run this again if you change the locations of prerequisites, something went wrong, or you want to include an optional item that you previously didn't specify.

 ## Build
 The build script is build.bat.
 By default, running this does a full build.
 However, you can pass an argument to the